 GMAC says that a 700 GMAT score would put you in the 90 percentile (ok, 89 to be specific).
-But sadly, for certain applicants (like the far-from-endangered Indian IT Male species), it is still considered an average GMAT score by the top 25 business schools.
+But sadly, for certain candidates (like the far-from-endangered Indian IT Male Engineer MBA applicant species), it is still considered an average GMAT score by the top 25 business schools.

 After getting rejected by 3 top business schools (despite being close to their average GMAT scores), Ashim Agarwal decided to not only retake the GMAT, but also do a complete re-evaluation of his approach to MBA applications.